-- (6A) If, on the expiration of the period of 8 hours referred to in subsection (6)(a), a police officer of or above the rank of inspector believes on reasonable grounds that a person in custody remains - - (a) likely to cause injury to himself, herself or another person, or damage to any property; or - (b) incapable of protecting himself or herself from physical harm - the person may be detained for a further period of 4 hours.
+- (6A) If, on the expiration of the period of 8 hours referred to in subsection (6)(a), a police officer of or above the rank of inspector believes on reasonable grounds that a person in custody remains - (a) likely to cause injury to himself, herself or another person, or damage to any property; or - (b) incapable of protecting himself or herself from physical harm - the person may be detained for a further period of 4 hours.

-- (7) A police officer may - (a) search or cause to be searched a person who has been taken into custody under subsection (2); and - (b) remove or cause to be removed from that person for safe keeping, until the person is released from custody, any money or valuables that are found on or about that person and any item on or about that person that is likely to cause harm to that person or any other person or that could be used by that person or any other person to cause harm to that person or any other person.
+- (7) A police officer may - (a) search or cause to be searched a person who has been taken into custody under subsection (2); and - (b) remove or cause to be removed from that person for safe keeping, until the person is released from custody, any money or valuables that are found on or about that person and any item on or about that person that is likely to cause harm to that person or any other person or any other person to cause harm to that person to cause harm to that person or any other person.